Pomax/photoshop-paths-to-SVG/README.md

-# Converting Pphotoshop paths to SVG
+# Converting Photoshop paths to SVG

 This is a photoshop "jsx" script that turns all paths in the active document into a single SVG file for use in something else.
 Simply download the script